jamesakirk/GetDataProject/CodeBook.md

 The following columns are included and represent the means of the "means and standard deviations" assosiated with each "activity-subject" pair.
 Further description the the physical mean and processing of the data can be found in the README of the HAR dataset:

-*mean.tBodyAcc.mean.X
+* mean.tBodyAcc.mean.X
-*mean.tBodyAcc.mean.Y
+- mean.tBodyAcc.mean.Y
-mean.tBodyAcc.mean.Z
+-mean.tBodyAcc.mean.Z
-mean.tGravityAcc.mean.X
++mean.tGravityAcc.mean.X
-mean.tGravityAcc.mean.Y
++ mean.tGravityAcc.mean.Y
 mean.tGravityAcc.mean.Z
 mean.tBodyAccJerk.mean.X
 mean.tBodyAccJerk.mean.Y